 Backward Logistic Regression:

 Second model which we used to predict churn ratio using all predictors was backward logistic regression model.
-The results of backward logistic regression are exactly the same as forward logistic regression because in forward regression we are only using the most important variables and that’s exactly the case with backward regression.
+The results of backward logistic regression are exactly the same as forward logistic regression because in forward logistic regression we are only using the most important variables and that’s exactly the case with backward regression.
 It uses just the most important one in backward direction.
 The confusion matrix, fitness of model, accuracy, ROC Curve, AUC value, Lift value and misclassification error of data set using logistic regression is as follows:

 Confusion Matrix: